easyops-cn/next-core/etc/brick-kit.api.md

 // src/developHelper.ts:54:3 - (ae-forgotten-export) The symbol "_dev_only_updateSnippetPreviewSettings" needs to be exported by the entry point index.d.ts
 // src/developHelper.ts:55:3 - (ae-forgotten-export) The symbol "_dev_only_updateFormPreviewSettings" needs to be exported by the entry point index.d.ts
 // src/developHelper.ts:56:3 - (ae-forgotten-export) The symbol "_dev_only_getContextValue" needs to be exported by the entry point index.d.ts
-// src/developHelper.ts:57:3 - (ae-forgotten-export) The symbol "_dev_only_getStateValue" needs to be exported by the entry point index.d.ts
+// src/developHelper.ts:57:3 - (ae-forgotten-export) The symbol "_dev_only_getAllContextValues" needs to be exported by the entry point index.d.ts
 // src/developHelper.ts:58:3 - (ae-forgotten-export) The symbol "_dev_only_render" needs to be exported by the entry point index.d.ts

 ```